ybl3/Domino/README.md

 Jouer: Player
 Ma7roga: The round must be replayed
 Tebla3 La3b: The game is closed, meaning there are no possible plays left

 I also am referring to the actual domino pieces as "rocks".
 Think of a rock being analogous to a card in poker.
 A double means the rock has 2 of the same number.
 So a rock with two 3's would be a double 3.
 A hand is the collection of rocks a player has.

+Jouer.cpp and Rock.cpp include the implementations of the player and rock classes respectively.

+Jeux.cpp is the driver program which contains the game class.

 The basic rules are as follows:
 There are 28 total rocks, and each of the 4 players gets 7 at the start.
 If any player has at least 5 doubles in their hand, then the rocks are reshuffled.